In this article, I will be presenting to you a comprehensive list of DevOps Best Practices for Startups.

 4. Deploy Automation Technology

-The other very essential piece of DevOps technology is automation.
+The other very essential piece of this technology is automation.
 Various vendors now offer automation tools that can simplify monitoring, configuring, and maintaining the network infrastructure.
 These tools can help organizations to deploy applications more efficiently and quickly and help to improve IT efficiency.

 The other very essential piece of DevOps technology is automation.
 “Any latest technology that helps you automate processes in a controlled and scalable way is helpful,” says Buntel.